 Each plant has an optimum germination temperature.
 Some plants will not sprout at all or will have a poor germination rate unless they get exactly the right conditions to get started.
 Heating pads can give your seeds the precise soil temperature they need.
 These heating pads can save you money in wasted seeds and allow you to start multiple seeds with different requirements in the same room at the same time.

-Other Equipment for Indoor Seed Starting
+Other Supplies for Indoor Seed Starting

 There are a few more items that you’ve probably already thought about, but we’ll touch on briefly.
 You’ll want to make sure you’ve got a way to water your seeds: a watering can with small holes and a spray mister should be sufficient.
 In addition, you’ll want to label your seeds so you’ll remember what you planted where!
 You’ll also need seeds and an appropriate potting medium.

-All of these items can be as fancy or as simple as your needs and budget allow.
+All of these seed-starting supplies can be as fancy or as simple as your needs and budget allow.
 You don’t need to invest a lot of money to get your seeds started indoors, but a little planning on the front end will definitely help you get a head start on your garden.

 It’s fun to watch your seeds sprout indoors, and starting them indoors gives you a little bit of time to prepare your outdoor area for when you’re ready to begin transplanting.